Buddhism in Myanmar: Festivals

-The culture of Myanmar is inseparable from Buddhism.
+The culture of Myanmar is influenced by Buddhism.
 There are many Burmese traditional festivals all through the year, and most of them are related to Buddhism.
 Common activities include vising pagodas or local monasteries, donating food to the monastics, taking the eight precepts, and attending parades.

 The Burmese New Year (Thingyan), also known as the Water Festival, has its origins in Indian traditions.
 It is also a time when many Burmese boys celebrate shinbyu, a special rite of passage by which a boy enters the monastery for a short time as a sāmaṇera.
 Thingyan usually falls in mid-April and tops the list of Public holidays in Myanmar.

 Vesak, also known as the full moon day of Kason, is the most sacred of all holidays, as it marks the Buddha's birth, awakening and death.
 Buddhists may celebrate by offering alms to monastics, keeping the eight precepts, practicing meditation, and freeing animals from captivity.
 Kason is also celebrated by watering Bodhi Trees during the Bodhi tree watering festival (Nyaungye-thun).
 Other popular festivals include the Dhammasekya Day celebration, the Festival of Lights and the pagoda festivals.

 Pagoda festivals (ဘုရားပွဲ Paya pwè) held throughout the country also usually fall on full moon days and most of them will be on the full moon of Tabaung (February/March) including the Shwedagon Pagoda.
 They attract not only crowds of pilgrims from near and far, often in caravans of bullock carts, but they also double as great market fairs where both local and itinerant traders set up their stalls and shops among food stalls, restaurants, and free open-air stage performances as well as theatre halls.